 To make editing a bit easier, the buildings are divided into groups according to the menu at the top.
 In the picture above, the buildings are grouped according to their

-Each different classification in the selection is shown as a row underneath, so in the example there are three classifications,
+Each different category in the selection is shown as a row underneath, so in the example there are three categories,

 Place of worship.
 The count column shows how many buildings belong to each class.